-- Applicants accepted as homeless and placed in temporary accommodation (in Band 3) may have bids or direct offers of housing made at any time in order to ensure customers rapidly move on to suitable accommodation as soon possible; - Applicants assessed as ready to "move-on" from supported accommodation (placed in Band 2) in order to ensure supported housing becomes available to those that require it within the City; - Applicants awarded "policy successor" priority (placed in Band 1) in order to ensure that they move out of the accommodation they are occupying promptly so the property to can be re-let to another applicant in housing need.
+- Applicants accepted as homeless and placed in temporary accommodation (in Band 3) in order to minimise to the Council; - Applicants assessed as ready to "move-on" from supported accommodation (placed in Band 2) in order to ensure supported housing becomes available to those that require it within the City; - Applicants awarded "policy successor" priority (placed in Band 1) in order to ensure that they move out of the accommodation they are occupying promptly so the property to can be re-let to another applicant in housing need.

-5.13.
-Penalties for Unreasonable Refusals or Non-bidders
+5.13 Penalties for Unreasonable Refusals or Non-bidders

-Before imposing a penalty, the applicant may be contacted by a member of the Housing Needs Team, Tenancy Management Team or an equivalent ORAH officer to ensure they are satisfied the applicant understands the process.
-Where an applicant is not considered to understand the process, they may be given a further opportunity to bid at the discretion of a senior member of the team.
+The Allocations Manager will be responsible for authorising penalties.
+Before imposing a penalty the applicant will be contacted by a member of the Housing Needs Team, Tenancy Management Team or an equivalent ORAH officer to ensure they are satisfied the applicant understands the process.
+Where an applicant is not considered to understand the process they may be given a further opportunity to bid at the discretion of the Allocations Manager.

-Penalties will only be imposed where, after checks, it appears that either:
+Penalties will only be imposed where, after investigation, it appears that either:

-- An applicant is deliberately failing to bid (or withdrawing bids placed on their behalf) when suitable properties have been advertised, or - An applicant has turned down a property when they are deemed to have no valid reason for refusing the property when offered.
+- An applicant is deliberately failing to bid (or withdrawing bids placed on their behalf) when suitable properties have been advertised, or - An applicant has turned down a property when they are deemed to have no valid reason for refusing the property when offered

-5.13.1.
-Offers to Statutory Homeless Applicants to whom the Council has accepted a duty and placed in temporary accommodation
+5.13.1 Offers to Statutory Homeless Applicants to whom the Council has accepted a duty and placed in temporary accommodation

 The Council recognises that it is not desirable for households, particularly the vulnerable and families, to spend long periods of time in temporary accommodation.
-Therefore, households to whom the Council has accepted a homeless duty are offered secure accommodation as quickly as possible.
+Therefore households to whom the Council has accepted a homeless duty are offered secure accommodation as quickly as possible.
 The Council is only able maintain a limited amount of temporary accommodation due to the high cost.
-In order to ensure that temporary accommodation is available for other homeless singles and families it is important that households move as quickly as possible.
+In order to ensure that temporary accommodation is available for other homeless families it is important that households move as quickly as possible.

-Applicants on the homeless list will normally be made one suitable offer of accommodation - this could be an allocation of social housing through the Allocations Scheme or an offer of suitable accommodation within the private rented sector made outside of the Allocations Scheme.
-Homeless applicants may be given a time-limited priority to bid for properties through CBL.
-During this time, they could also be made a direct offer of housing at any time.
-This could include an offer of suitable private rented accommodation to discharge the Council's homeless duty by a member of the Housing Needs Team (outside of the Allocations Scheme).
+Applicants on the homeless list will normally be made one suitable offer of accommodation - this could be an allocation of social housing through the Allocations Scheme or an offer of suitable accommodation within the private rented sector made outside of the Allocations Scheme by the Housing Options Team or Private Sector Team to discharge the Council's homeless duty.

+Homeless applicants will be given a time-limited priority to bid for properties through CBL.
+During this time they could also be made an offer of suitable private rented accommodation to discharge the Council's homeless duty by the Housing Options Team or Private Sector Team outside of the Allocations Scheme.

-Homeless applicants who have not been made a direct offer, may be given up to 3 months to successfully bid for a property, or longer, if for example a household requires a very large property, an adapted property or the Council accepts that they cannot go to certain areas within Oxford or elsewhere.
+Homeless applicants will normally be given up to 3 months to successfully bid for a property, or longer, if for example a household requires a very large property, an adapted property or the Council accepts that they cannot go to certain areas within Oxford.
 If a homeless applicant has not successfully bid for a property or been offered a suitable property in the private rented sector they may have bids placed for them automatically on all suitable properties becoming available (all suitable property types and in all areas) by the Allocations Team and will be offered the first property they shortlist for an offer on, irrespective of whether they have bid for the property or not.
-Furthermore, if a homeless applicant is not considered to be bidding realistically, bids may be withdrawn and placed for them and access to bidding may be removed altogether and a direct offer may be considered by OCC.
+Furthermore, if a homeless applicant is not considered to be bidding realistically, bids may be withdrawn and placed for them and access to bidding may be removed altogether.